seifeldingamal/reactnd-project-myreads/README.md

 This project is done to show-off my newly acquired skilles in React.js

+## Starting the project
+Run the following 2 lines in terminal:
+- 'npm i'
+- 'yarn start'

 ## Layout
 - 2 views :
     = List of shelves containing 3 different categories depending on the state of each book in my libirary